astro-expansion/domain-expansion/benchmarks/README.md

 ## Getting Started

 First, install [`hyperfine`](https://github.com/sharkdp/hyperfine?tab=readme-ov-file).
 You can find instructions in their README file.
-To run this benchmark, you also need to have `git` and Python `3.11` or earlier installed.
+To run this benchmark, you also need to have `git` and Python installed.

 Once installed, run the `bench.sh` script in this directory.